dvcky/NoPyntroChecker/README.md

 3. Analyzes data received from request for any game titles.
 4. Returns results based on analysis.
 ## Requirements
-Python 3+, an active internet connection, and your choice of game files (currently only DS ROMs, sorry :( ).
+Python 3+, an active internet connection, and your choice of game files.
+I just recently fixed a huge error in my code (thanks to r/Ploddit for pointing it out!), and this script now supports the following below (more will be added in the future):
+* Nintendo - Game Boy
+* Nintendo - Game Boy Advance
+* Nintendo - Game Boy Color
+* Nintendo - Nintendo 64
+* Nintendo - Nintendo DS
+* Nintendo - Nintendo Entertainment System
+* Nintendo - Super Nintendo Entertainment System
+* Sega - Mega Drive - Genesis

 ## Usage
 Pretty simple, just download the NoPyntroChecker repository [here](https://github.com/dvcky/NoPyntroChecker/archive/master.zip) and extract the "nopyntrochecker.py" file from the repository's zip file to your preferred location.
 As long as you have Python installed, you should be able to run it from your terminal.
 Usage below: